-If you have a plastic ring on the can lid, please remove it before you begin.
-It is always best to use a paint can opener with a curved or "L" shape on the end.
-Flat head screwdrivers are not ideal — they tend to warp the lid as you pry, which can compromise the seal when you go to close the can again.
+- Use the right tool — Use a paint can opener with a curved or "L"-shaped end.
+Flat head screwdrivers are not ideal — they tend to warp the lid as you pry.

 Pro Tip: Work Around the Can, Not Against It Rotate and lift — 10 degrees at a time, all the way around.
 Two passes is usually all it takes.
 Patience here protects the lid seal so you can properly reseal the can and preserve your RustSeal for future use. |